ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-02-04-the-first-ride.md

 Apparently Google was wrong.
 With 85 km/h you can't make 566 km in five hours.
 After about 300 km it was already dark and I decided to spend my first night in the van.

 Around February it's still cold in Germany: -2°C (~ 28°F).
-Time to test the heating, my sleeping bag and the mobile SIM-card to watch a Netflix movie.
+Time to test the heating, my sleeping bag and the mobile SIM-card to watch movie on Netflix.

 ![Sleeping bag in the alcove](/assets/images/IMG_6777.JPG)